ionic-enterprise/tutorials/docs/native-solutions/identity-vault/react/getting_started.md

 </CH.Scrollycoding>

-In this section, we created a vault using the key io.ionic.gettingstartediv.
+In this section, we created a vault using the key `io.ionic.gettingstartediv`.
 Our vault is a "Secure Storage" vault, which means that the information we store in the vault is encrypted in the keychain / keystore and is only visible to our application, but the vault is never locked.
 We will explore other types of vaults later in this tutorial.

 ### Store a Vault